BelmontDev/UPEN101/README.md

 ---

-## **Unit 1 – Basics of Programming**
+## **Unit 1 – Algorithms**

 ### 📌 **Description of the Unit:**
-In this unit, concepts such as **variables, data types, input/output, and basic control structures (loops and conditionals)** are covered.
-These topics lay the foundation for understanding how programs work and how to structure them efficiently.
+In this unit, we explored algorithms, focusing on their design, efficiency, and problem-solving approach.
+We examined how algorithms are structured, analyzed their performance, and learned techniques to develop effective solutions for various computational problems.

 ### 🔗 **Codes of this Unit:**
 [Unit 1 Code Repository](https://github.com/BelmontDev/UPEN101/tree/main/Programming/U1)

 ---

-## **Unit 2 – Functions and Modularization**
+## **Unit 2 – Control Structures & Loops **

 ### 📌 **Description of the Unit:**
-This unit focuses on **functions, parameters, return values, and modular programming**.
-It helps learn how to write reusable code and structure programs effectively.
+In this unit, we focused on developing algorithms using PSeInt, emphasizing control structures such as `if`, `if-else`, and loops.
+We explored different types of loops, including `while` and `for`, understanding their applications and efficiency in iterative processes.
+By implementing loops, we learned how to automate repetitive tasks, optimize algorithm performance, and enhance problem-solving strategies.

 ### 🔗 **Codes of this Unit:**
 [Unit 2 Code Repository](https://github.com/BelmontDev/UPEN101/tree/main/Programming/U2)

 ---

-## **Unit 3 – Data Structures and Algorithms**
+## **Unit 3 – GITHUB**

 ### 📌 **Description of the Unit:**
-Learn about **arrays, lists, searching and sorting algorithms**, and how data structures affect performance and efficiency.
+In this unit, we learned how to use GitHub for version control and collaboration.
+We explored key concepts such as repositories, commits, branches, forks, merges, and pull requests, gaining an understanding of how multiple developers can work on a project simultaneously.

+We practiced creating and managing branches to develop features separately without affecting the main code.
+We also learned how to use forks to contribute to projects outside our own repositories.
+Additionally, we worked with merging and resolving conflicts, ensuring smooth integration of changes.

 ### 🔗 **Codes of this Unit:**
 [Unit 3 Code Repository](https://github.com/BelmontDev/UPEN101/tree/main/Programming/U3)